amirandaf/qubika-e2e/README.md

 ├── playwright-report/      # Playwright test reports
 ├── test-results/           # Results and logs of the test runs
 ├── tests/
 │      ├── utils/
 │           ├── helpers.ts     # Helper functions and utilities
 │      ├── qubika.test.ts      # Main test file for E2E testing
 │      └── test-results/       # Additional test result files (optional)
 ├── .gitignore              # Files and folders to be ignored by Git
 ├── package.json            # Project dependencies and scripts
 ├── package-lock.json       # Dependency tree (auto-generated)
 └── playwright.config.ts    # Playwright configuration file

 ## Running Tests
+To run the tests with the browser visible:
+npx playwright test

 To run the tests in headless mode (no browser UI):
+in the qubika.test.ts file on line 17: change the “headless” parameter to true.
 npx playwright test

-To run the tests with the browser visible:
-npx playwright test --headed

-To run a specific test (e.g., Qubika.test.ts):
-npx playwright test tests/Qubika.test.ts

 To view test reports after running the tests:
 npx playwright show-report